 The Ernest Warther Museum promotes, protects, and celebrates its singular collection through a means of engaging, connecting, and inspiring visitors to the world of an artist and create personal connections to art in unmeasurable ways.
 As a museum that owns the home, studio, and collection of a single artist, EWM is one of the few museums in the world that captures the depth and sincerity of an artist while simultaneously bringing to life not just the works in the collection but the spirit of the artist himself as he lived.

-The museum is owned and operated by third and fourth generation family members to share, educate, and delight visitors with the works compiled and created by both Ernest and Frieda Warther to invoke passion, determination, and admiration for the beauty of their art.
+Today, the museum is owned and operated by third and fourth generation family members to share, educate, and delight visitors with the works compiled and created by both Ernest and Frieda Warther to invoke passion, determination, and admiration for the beauty of their art.
 We are currently working on a multi-year expansion project that will bring to life new exhibits, fully opening our archives, and creating richer exhibits on Frieda Warther as well.
 Our museum will over double in size in the next few years to fully capture the lives of the Warther Family.